chiseanchang0727/Projects/Data_Analysis_project.md

-- **The revenue of our product after launching is lower than the average revenue of A-class products.**
+- **The revenue of our product after launching is lower than the average revenue of industry benchmarks.**

     <img src="https://user-images.githubusercontent.com/113814545/226541296-5bd1df40-9ab6-4e01-88ee-0e845710fd03.png" width="550">

+# Identify Key Metrics

+To investigate the reason for low revenue, I will analyze the metrics to determine which one may be contributing to the low revenue.

-- According to the formula, revenue can be decomposed to:
+- Revenue can be decomposed to:
 $$Revenue = AU \times ARPU$$